KaixuanChen/Attention_HAR/README.md

 # Attention_HAR

-Interpretable Recurrent Convolutional Neural Networks with Parallel Attentions for Multi-Modality Activity Modeling
+This is a Tensorflow implementation for Interpretable Recurrent Convolutional Neural Networks with Parallel Attentions for Multi-Modality Activity Modeling.